Frequently Asked Questions about UC Berkeley’s Conflict of Interest Policy and Procedures

 - Can you tell us what the Conflict of Interest Committee has recommended in some typical cases?

-1. What are “financial interests” under the UCB Conflict of Interest Policy?
-For purposes of UCB’s conflict of interest procedures, a financial interest is anything of economic value, including a fiduciary relationship with an outside entity.
+1. What are “financial interests” under the UC Berkeley Conflict of Interest Policy?
+For purposes of UC Berkeley’s conflict of interest procedures, a financial interest is anything of economic value, including a fiduciary relationship with an outside entity.
 While not an exhaustive list, examples of financial interests include positions such as director, officer, partner, founder, consultant or manager of an entity (whether paid or unpaid)*; scientific advisory board or technical advisory board membership; salaries; consulting income; stock or stock options (vested or not vested); honoraria; gifts; loans; and travel payments.

 Disclosable income does not include monies received from the University of California.
 It also does not include monies derived from licensing fees or royalty income paid to UC by the research sponsor.
 Salary paid by the University is not considered disclosable personal income even if it is derived from support provided by the research sponsor.

 *Please note: Under University of California policy (APM 025) faculty must have prior approval to hold salaried or managerial positions in outside organizations.
-Under State of California, Federal regulations, and University of California policy, the faculty Conflict of Interest Committee must review disclosure of economic interests prior to acceptance of research gifts, grants or contracts or certain material transfer agreements (MTAs).
+Under State of California, Federal regulations, and University of California policy, the faculty Conflict of Interest Committee must review disclosure of economic interests prior to acceptance of research gifts, grants or contracts or certain Material Transfer Agreements (MTAs) or Data Use Agreements (DUAs).
 This review is conducted independent of the Dean’s approval under APM 025.

 2. Who must disclose?
 What financial interests must be disclosed?
 Persons with principal responsibility for a research project (under State of California regulations) and Principal Investigators, Co-Principal Investigators, and other individuals who have responsibility for the design, conduct, or reporting of a project (under Federal regulations) must disclose financial interests in non-governmental entities that are supporting the research.
-Research support can be in the form of grants, contracts, subcontracts or subgrants, gifts, donated equipment or supplies and some material transfer agreements.
+Research support can be in the form of grants, contracts, subcontracts or subgrants, gifts, donated equipment or supplies and some Material Transfer Agreements or Data Use Agreements.
 Additionally, disclosures of financial interests related to research and research training are required when the research is supported by certain federal agencies, including NIH and NSF, or by sponsors who require review under federal guidelines such as the American Cancer Society, the American Heart Association, the California Institute for Regenerative Medicine, the International Vaccine Institute, and some UC Programs.
-When the grant application is submitted, a conflict of interest disclosure form (700-U or NSF or PHS financial disclosure forms) should be used to disclose the financial interest and submitted with the proposal to the Sponsored Projects Office.
+When the grant application is submitted, a conflict of interest disclosure form (700-U or NSF or PHS or DOE financial disclosure forms) should be used to disclose the financial interest and submitted with the proposal to the Sponsored Projects Office.

-The threshold levels of financial interests that must be disclosed are outlined in the relevant Conflict of Interest procedures accessible at http://researchcoi.berkeley.edu.
+The threshold levels of financial interests that must be disclosed are outlined in the relevant Conflict of Interest procedures on this website.

 3. What is the difference between a financial interest in a sponsor, and a related financial interest?
 A financial interest in a sponsor is a relationship between the PI or other project personnel and the sponsor (either directly, through a spouse, registered domestic partner or dependent child).
 Some examples are equity holdings in the sponsor, a directorship or management position with the sponsor, income or gifts received from the sponsor, employment of or financial ownership in the sponsor by a spouse.